MichaelMackus/simplerl/README.md

 # simplerl

+NOTE: I've moved the library code here: https://github.com/MichaelMackus/libroguelike It is now a single header library with a much cleaner interface.
+A rewrite of this game is pending with the new library.

 This is a simple roguelike library, with an example game implementation.
 The library is a collection of tools such as dungeon generation, pathfinding, and more things that are useful for roguelikes and/or RPGs.